Spin-Hall conductivity and optical characteristics of noncentrosymmetric quantum spin Hall insulators: the case of PbBiI: Introduction

-Until now, the properties of this material have been well studied in the presence of various disturbances.
+The QSH insulating phase has been investigated in both centrosymmetric\cite{PhysRevB.76.045302,PhysRevB.106.245149,https://doi.org/10.1002/aelm.202300156} and noncentrosymmetric systems\cite{PhysRevLett.130.086202,PhysRevB.107.045138}, however, there are not so many cases where the QSH coexists with the Rashba spin splitting.
+In this paper, we will study a system where we have both the QSH effect and Rashba spin-splitting.
+Large Rashba spin-splitting is found in materials formed by heavy elements with strong intrinsic SOC such as Bi, Pb, and W, among others~\cite{PhysRevLett.97.146803,PhysRevLett.104.066802,Yuan2013,PhysRevLett.101.266802}.
+To date, several types of QSHIs have been reported, and recently it proposed a honeycomb noncentrosymmetric QSHIs consisting of IV, V, and VII elements and Rashba-like SOC and unconventional spin texture.~\cite{PhysRevB.94.041302} Until now, the properties of this material have been well studied in the presence of various disturbances.
 It has been shown that the thermodynamic properties of this material can be adjusted by a staggered exchange field~\cite{D2TA03132A}.
 Additionally, the effect of external fields on the electronic and optical properties of this material has also been well studied~\cite{10.1063/5.0097931,PhysRevB.106.165424,Phong_2021}

-Spin Hall conductivity (SHC) is a fundamental property of materials that describes the ability of a material to generate a spin current in response to an applied electric field.~\cite{kato_2004,PhysRevLett.94.047204,Shui,PhysRevLett.92.126603} This phenomenon arises from spin-orbit coupling, where the motion of electrons interacts with their spin degrees of freedom.
+When there is no topological insulator phase, we cannot have the QSH phase but we can still have the ordinary spin Hall effect.
+The spin Hall conductivity (SHC) is a fundamental property of materials that describes the ability of a material to generate a spin current in response to an applied electric field.~\cite{kato_2004,PhysRevLett.94.047204,Shui,PhysRevLett.92.126603,Slawinska_2019,PhysRevMaterials.6.045004} This phenomenon arises from spin-orbit coupling, where the motion of electrons interacts with their spin degrees of freedom.
 In the presence of an electric field, electrons experience a transverse deflection due to the spin-orbit interaction, leading to the generation of a spin current perpendicular to the charge current.
 The SHC tensor quantifies this effect and provides valuable information about the spin dynamics in materials.
 Understanding and controlling the SHC is crucial for developing spintronic devices, such as spin-based transistors and memory storage devices, which rely on the manipulation of electron spins for information processing~\cite{Jungwirth2012,RevModPhys.76.323,HIROHATA2020166711}.

 This paper begins by exploring the theoretical background in section \ref{sec:2} to gain insight into the properties of PbBiI.
-Next, theoretical frameworks are applied to calculate these properties in section \ref{sec:3}, and the results are summarized in section \ref{sec:4}.
+Next, theoretical frameworks are applied to calculate these properties in Section \ref{sec:3}, and the results are summarized in Section \ref{sec:4}.